by Terry Anzur

 More information on accessible tourism in Slovenia is here.

 A tourist visa is not required for stays under 90 days.
 For more information, check out the U.S. State Department’s Slovenia page.

 The State Department has issued a travel alert for Americans visiting Europe.

-For more in-depth advice on visiting the Irish, check out LONELY PLANET’S IRELAND guide from Amazon.com.
+For more in-depth advice on visiting the Slovenia caves, check out LONELY PLANET’S SLOVENIA guide from Amazon.com.

 -–>SIGN UP: For more destinations & deals, get The Voyage Report newsletter for FREE